Enjoying our puzzle hints?

 SHOT

-Definition: a photograph
+Definition: a photograph or frame from a film

 FRAME

-Definition: a single still image
+Definition: a single image from a film

 Connections #1014 explained